SashaViniarWork/uiCrud/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.18.

+## Json server

+Run `json-server --watch src\app\shared\db.json` for a dev server.
+Navigate to `http://localhost:3000/`.
+The app will automatically reload if you change any of the source files.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.